 imported into Excel for further analysis.

-Note: the radial-profile generation and its subsequent use in interpolation should only be done for circular apertures.
+- Radial-profile generation and its subsequent use in interpolation should only be done for circular apertures.

 The radial-profile graph panel has extra controls for fitting the data associated with the currently selected source to a parameterized model radial profile.
 There is also a function that computes full-width at half-maximum (FWHM) of the radial profile, in pixels.